regnarg/bc/text/datasync.md

 file).

-The cannonical implementation of the rsync algorithm is a part of the `rsync` program.
-However, `rsync` has its own protocol and semantics for establishing connection, authentication dealing with multiple files, dealing with file paths, etc., that do not fit well into our design.
+The cannonical implementation of the rsync algorithm is a part of the `rsync` program \cite{rsync_man}.
+However, `rsync` has its own protocol and semantics for establishing connections, authentication, dealing with multiple files, dealing with file paths, etc., that do not fit well into our design.
 A more promising implementation of the algorithm is available in the `librsync` library. \cite{librsync}
 This
-library implements only the pure rsync algorithm and leaves all the other aspects, including the logistics of network communication a filesystem interaction, up to the application, which makes it very flexible.
+library implements only the pure rsync algorithm and leaves all the other aspects, including the logistics of network communication and filesystem access, up to the application, which makes it very flexible.

 It is the `librsync` library that was intended to be used for implementing content synchronization in Filoco, although the implementation was never finished.

-## Set Reconciliation-Based Methods
+## Set Reconciliation Based Methods

 We might notice that the structure of block-based synchronization problem is rather similar to the set reconciliation problem: both sides have some blocks